Xingwei726/MSthesis/README.md

 This thesis would not have been possible without the help of Parsons MSDV faculty, special thanks for Daniel Sauter, Aaron Hill, Alec Barrett, Richard The, Christian Swinehart.

-Additionally, the completion of this project could not have been accomplished without the support from the rest of the 2020 MSDV cohort!
-I'm more than grateful to meet you guys during this 'odyssey'.
+Additionally, the completion of this project could not have been accomplished without the support from the rest of the [2020 MSDV cohort](https://github.com/visualizedata/msdv-thesis-2020)!
+I'm more than grateful to meet you guys during this adventurous 'odyssey'.